 There are a lot of curries out there in the world, all from different cuisines, but they’ve all been influenced by Indian curries.
 If you’re a curry connoisseur, then we highly recommend that you give this Thai Red Curry With Soba and Sautéed Shimeji Mushrooms, this Cape Malay Curry With Turmeric Cinnamon Rice, or this Caribbean Pigeon Pea Coconut Curry a try.

 Even though curry comes from India, you’ll find that each state has its own variety.
 There may be similar ingredients, but no two curries are exactly alike!
 So, let’s celebrate Indian curry and all its diversity with these 15 recipes from our Food Monster App!

 1. Palak Chole: Spinach and Chickpea Curry

 Feel like having Indian food for dinner?
-Try this recipe for Palak Chole!
+Try Aurora Steen‘s recipe for Palak Chole!
 It’s a spicy, comforting spinach and chickpea curry that’s full of vibrant flavor. f you’re a curry beginner, then there’s no better recipe to start with.
 So yum!